AdobeDocs/audience-manager.en/help/using/c-features/audience-marketplace/marketplace-data-buyers/marketplace-manage-subscriptions.md

    <td colname="col2"> <p>
      <ul id="ul_ACDA08D3C7304CBDA0896C5E70A7FFD8">
       <li id="li_5FF34641C2364F90A80AEDD0ADB64BC9">Click <span class="uicontrol"> Explore All Traits</span> to see details about all the traits in the selected data feed. </li>
-      <li id="li_3B3924ADA7B54979B3AE6E6522BB3761">Click <span class="uicontrol"> Request Details</span> to ask the data provider questions about the selected data feed or to <a href="../../../c-features/audience-marketplace/marketplace-data-buyers/marketplace-manage-subscriptions.md#concept_DB7031710F254277A5297D98A13EFEC9" format="dita" scope="local"> request a discount</a>.
+      <li id="li_3B3924ADA7B54979B3AE6E6522BB3761">Click <span class="uicontrol"> Request Details</span> to ask the data provider questions about the selected data feed or to <a href="../../../c-features/audience-marketplace/marketplace-data-buyers/marketplace-manage-subscriptions.md#concept_DB7031710F254277A5297D98A13EFEC9"> request a discount</a>.
 This feature sends your comments and questions directly to the data provider. </li>
      </ul> </p> </td>
   </tr>
   <tr>